 In the 1900s, visitors touring the area began exploring these springs as a great vacation place.
 And currently, resorts around this place receive thousands of visitors who want to enjoy these amazing waters.

 There’s no shortage of things to do in this vast valley, as you can hike, catch fly fish, ride a horse, and enjoy the view of majestic mountains.
-Also, you can enjoy a full-day spa, natural hot springs pool, and many more activities.
+Also, you can enjoy a full-day spa, a natural hot springs pool, and many more activities.
 The hot springs are part of the National Historic Register.

 See Related: Best Hot Springs in Montana